Hattie Stewart

 Hattie Stewart is an illustrator and artist.
-She is best known for a technique called 'doodle-bombs', where she illustrates over magazine covers.
+She is best known for a technique called 'doodle-bombs', where she illustrates over magazine covers,newspapers and photos.

 Life and career

 A native of Colchester, Stewart studied illustration at Kingston University, from which she graduated in 2010, and is now based in London, United Kingdom.

 She is best known for her so-called 'doodle-bombs' where she illustrates over magazine covers, as well as her playful and brightly coloured iconography.
 Stewart's art has been featured in numerous advertising campaigns, painted as large-scale murals and used as print designs on clothing and footwear.
 In 2021, she was commissioned to create the design for a basketball court in Portsmouth.
 Her commission was financed by a crowdfunding campaign.
 In 2023, the video game Fall Guys did a collaboration with her.

 Her work is often created with acrylic pens from the brand POSCA.